bartonicek/plotscape/packages/plotscape/README.md

 You should now see your interactive figure!
 Try selecting some objects in one of the plots by clicking/clicking and dragging.
 To see a list of the available ways of interacting with the figure, click on the question mark in the top right.

-More information about the package to come, happy data exploring!
+More information about the package to come, happy data exploration!